Nicot31/Dark1/README.md

 *LCD* | This class contains the LCD commands, the graphics functions and the text printing.
 *TOUCH* | Touch screen management with pen Up/Down detection and position.
 This module include the touch screen calibration.
 *CONFIG* | Allows to store and read value in the SRAM (RTC register).
 Usefull to keep touch screen configuration after power off.
 *FRAME* | Is the core module for the GUI.
-It manages the pen events and the items drawing *ITEM* | Abstract class for all items to draw on the screen *BUTTON*| To display a button and detect the click.
+It manages the pen events and the items drawing.
+*ITEM* | Abstract class for all items to draw on the screen.
+*BUTTON*| To display a button and detect the click.
+*LABEL* | To display a static text that can't be clicked.